MicrosoftDocs/mixed-reality/mrtk-unity/features/profiles/profiles.md

 - The [eye tracking provider](../input/eye-tracking/eye-tracking-main.md)
 - Eye input simulation

 Camera profile settings are set to match so that the editor quality and player quality are the same.
-This is different from the default camera profile where Opaque displays are set to a higher quality.
+This is different from the default camera profile where opaque displays are set to a higher quality.
 This change means that in-editor quality will be lower, which will more closely match what will be rendered on the device.

 > [!NOTE]
 > The Spatial Awareness system is turned off by default based on client feedback - it is an interesting visualization to see